 Because of this, Homeowners with variable or adjustable rate loans are excellent refinance prospects.

-The Fixed vs Variable Rate loans Select is available on:
+The Fixed vs Variable Rate loans Select is available on these Lists:

 - 1st Mortgages